syncfusion-content/ej2-angular-docs/ej2-angular/rich-text-editor/getting-started.md

 ---
 layout: post
-title: Getting started with Angular Rich text editor component | Syncfusion
+title: Getting Started with Angular Rich Text Editor Component | Syncfusion
-description:  Checkout and learn about Getting started with Angular Rich text editor component of Syncfusion Essential JS 2 and more details.
+description: Learn here all about getting started with Syncfusion Essential Angular Rich Text Editor component, it's elements and more.
 platform: ej2-angular
 control: Getting started
 documentation: ug
 domainurl: ##DomainURL##
 ---
-# Getting started with Angular Rich text editor component
+# Getting Started with Angular Rich Text Editor Component

 This section explains the steps to create a simple **Rich Text Editor** component and configure its available functionalities in Angular.